Setting pole: American West

 Setting poles were used widely on the rivers of the 18th and 19th century American West to propel keelboats.
 The 1804 Lewis and Clark expedition relied on setting poles to propel their barge on the Missouri River.
 They brought six purpose-built setting poles, each eighteen feet long and capped with iron on the bottom, though they ended up losing some and replacing them with dog-travois poles taken from an abandoned Native American camp.

 Mesopotamian Marshes

 Setting poles are also used widely on the Mesopotamian Marshes to propel the mashoof canoes used by the Marsh Arabs.
 These poles are called marda (مُرْدِيّ in Literary Arabic) and are 10–13 ft long and made from wood and sturdy reeds.

+Northeastern North America

+Lighter setting poles, commonly made of spruce, were widely used in the shallow, often rocky rivers of northeastern North America to propel canoes, especially in very shallow water and when going upriver against a current.
+This technique makes it possible to propel a loaded canoe up through substantial whitewater, something which is very hard or impossible to do with paddles.
+Some modern recreational paddlers still use this technique but it is much less common that it was in the times when people in this region used canoes as an essential means of transportation.

 Oxbridge

 The best known form of setting pole is the single-ended punt pole used in Oxford and Cambridge.
 A setting pole may also be used in river canoeing for navigating portions of river where the water is too shallow for a paddle to create thrust, or where the desired direction of travel is opposite a current moving fast enough to make paddling inefficient.
 Setting poles are also useful for fending off drifting logs and negotiating sandbars, shoals, and rocks.